rajakrishna/Twitter-quotes-bot/README.md

 # Twitter Quotes Bot

 Creates images with random quotes and posts them to twitter.
-Create a docker image and use Amazon AWS to automate

 # Authentication
 Open bot.py and add the keys